lyfar/awa-docs/docs/features/layout-menu.md

 <FeatureSummary />

 ## Narrative
-Layout & Menu defines the foundation of AWATERRA’s navigation experience.
-The structure must balance clarity and calmness so practitioners can find what they need without cognitive overload.
-This first release anchors the global navigation, surfaces the most important destinations, and establishes responsive patterns for future modules.
+Layout & Menu sets the navigation foundation for AWATERRA.
+The structure balances clarity and calm so practitioners find what they need without overload.
+This release anchors the global navigation, surfaces key destinations, and defines responsive patterns for later modules.

-Beyond basic wayfinding, the menu educates users on the breadth of the product—practices, pulse, profile, and admin surfaces—while keeping the spiritual tone intact.
-Consistent placement, motion, and iconography set expectations that future features can inherit without rework.
+Beyond wayfinding, the menu shows the breadth of the product, from practices to profile, while keeping the mindful tone.
+Consistent placement, motion, and iconography give future features a pattern to follow without rework.

 ## Interaction Blueprint
 1. Align stakeholders on the launch IA and map it to user journeys and permissions.